HHS/ckanext-datajson/README.md

 The option ckanext.datajsonld.id is the @id value used to identify the data catalog itself.
 If not given, it defaults to ckan.site_url.

-You can also set a default contactPoint and mbox for datasets that do not have a value set:
+You can also set some default values for datasets that are missing required fields.
+These are possible:

 	ckanext.datajson.default_contactpoint = Health Data Initiative
 	ckanext.datajson.default_mbox = Healthdata@example.hhs.gov
+	ckanext.datajson.default_keywords = health

 The Harvester
 -------------